 There are also solar powered generators as well, if you’re into being green.
 Look here for different types of solar powered generators.

 Installing a whole home generator will always require licensing from your local municipality, especially because you’re doing electrical work on your home.
 The various types of permits required will vary and you should check with your local town hall or building authority to check.
-Keep in mind that if you are unlicensed, you usually can’t get the corresponding permit.
-For example, an unlicensed electrician cannot get a permit to perform electrical work.

 A transfer switch is necessary when you install a backup generator.
 Otherwise your generator will never know when to come on.
 Thankfully, most generators come with a transfer switch included in the package.
-You’ll often have a choice over what size you purchase, ranging from 100 amps up to a dual 200 amp transfer switch that can handle a total of 400 amps.
+You’ll often have a choice over what size you purchase, ranging from 100 amps up to a dual 200 amp switch that can handle a total of 400 amps.
 Check our other whole house generator reviews for more information.

 The rating of the transfer switch depends on the rating of the circuit breaker panel.
-If your circuit breaker panel has a 200 amp main, then you need a 200 amp transfer switch.
+If your circuit breaker panel has a 200 amp main, then you need a 200 amp switch.
 If you have a 100 amp breaker panel, then you need a 100 amp automatic transfer switch.

-This is important because appliances can have huge wattage requirements and even larger start up wattage pull.
-If you have a lower wattage generator, you might not be able to run everything without sacrificing power to other appliances.
+This is important because household appliances can have huge wattage requirements and even larger start up wattage pull.
+If you have a lower wattage generator, you might not be able to run everything without sacrificing power to other home appliances.

-This type of transfer switch replaces your entire circuit breaker panel entirely.
+A load center transfer switch replaces your entire circuit breaker panel entirely.
 This type of switch has a Service Entrance rating, which means it includes the primary disconnect for the electrical service.

 Since all homes are mandated to have a primary disconnect, this type of switch has to have a utility cutoff on the side of the panel.
 Normally, this is a switch that is with the main circuit breaker panel as a main breaker or a switch on the side of the panel.